htcondor/htcondor/docs/grid-computing/grid-universe.rst

 Any grid resource which has the ``HaveBamboozle`` attribute defined as well as set to ``True`` is further checked to have the ``resource_name`` attribute defined.
-Where this occurs, a match may be made (from the job’s point of view).
+Where this occurs, a match may be made (from the job's point of view).
 A grid resource that has one of these attributes defined, but not the other results in no match being made.

-Note that the entire value of **grid\_resource** comes from the grid resource’s ad.
+Note that the entire value of **grid_resource** comes from the grid resource's ad.
 This means that the job can be matched with a resource of any type, not just **gt2**.

 Advertising Grid Resources to HTCondor